Farm To School Videos

 Apple Crunch Challenge- How do you Crunch?

 In the fall, we love to CRUNCH!
-Check out this video of multiple organizations across the state show us how they crunch to encourage local food to be brought into schools, especially for CT Grown for CT Kids Week each October!
+Check out this video created by the CT Farm to School Collaborative featuring multiple organizations across the state as they show us how they crunch to encourage local food to be brought into schools, especially for CT Grown for CT Kids Week each October!